 Standardised MedDRA Queries (SMQs) were created to standardise identification and retrieval of safety data.

-SMQs are a joint effort of the Council for International Organizations of Medical Sciences (CIOMS) and ICH (including MSSO and JMO) representing both industry and regulatory authorities.
+Since 2003, SMQs were jointly developed by the Council for International Organizations of Medical Sciences (CIOMS) and ICH (including MSSO and JMO) representing both industry and regulatory authorities.
 An SMQ is a grouping of terms from one or more SOCs that relate to a defined medical condition or area of interest.
+The terms included relate to signs, symptoms, diagnoses, syndromes, physical findings, laboratory and other physiologic test data, etc. that are associated with the medical condition or area of interest.

+In 2020, the CIOMS SMQ Working Group completed work on the last SMQ in its development pipeline, bringing the total number of SMQs developed by the group to 107.
+Beginning with COVID-19 (SMQ) in MedDRA Version 23.1, the MedDRA MSSO is responsible for the ad hoc development of new SMQ topics in coordination with international experts from regulatory authorities and industry.

-The terms included relate to signs, symptoms, diagnoses, syndromes, physical findings, laboratory and other physiologic test data, etc. that are associated with the medical condition or area of interest.Users should carefully read the Introductory Guide for Standardised MedDRA Queries (SMQs) before applying an SMQ to fully understand the scope of the SMQ and to properly apply search options such as algorithms and weightings.
+Users should carefully read the Introductory Guide for Standardised MedDRA Queries (SMQs) before applying an SMQ to fully understand the scope of the SMQ and to properly apply search options such as algorithms and weightings.

 SMQ Benefits